Ayurveda Treatment For Migraine

 4. Yoga therapy

-Since stress is an important factor in creating both migraine and tension headaches, yoga can without doubt help in preventing these types of headaches.
+Since stress is an important factor in creating both migraine and tension headaches, yoga can without a doubt help in preventing these types of headaches.
 Yoga can also help with tension in the muscles of the neck, back and head which contribute to headaches.
 Yoga helps to release tight muscles and improve blood circulation in that region.
 Yoga helps relax the mind as well.

 5. Meditation therapy